YasharF/semantic-auto-release/README.md

 - `scripts/update-packagejson-ver.js` and `scripts/write-changes-md.js` – helper scripts used in staging to bump versions and prepend changelog notes.
 - `commitlint.config.js` and `./conventional-commits` helper – easy Husky integration for Conventional Commits enforcement.

-> The workflows in this repository double as our own dogfood environment.
+> The workflows in this repository double as our own dog food environment.
 Feel free to copy and adapt them—just swap in your project's build/test steps where ours run `npm run test:live`.

 ## Prerequisites

+- You can have your workflow run tests and checks in any environment that github workflows support (i.e. windows, etc), however for the build and release tasks only bash/linux is currently supported.
+- You are using npm.
+Yarn, pnpm, and monorepos are currently unsupported

 Before enabling the workflow make sure:

 - Your project uses (or is ready to adopt) [Conventional Commits](https://www.conventionalcommits.org/).
-- Branch protection on your default branch requires pull requests and status checks.
+You would need to do a manual release (Github and npm) prior to the first automated release.
-- **Settings → Actions → General → Workflow permissions** has “Allow GitHub Actions to create and approve pull requests” enabled.
+- **Repo Settings → Actions → General → Workflow permissions** is set to "Read and write permissions" and has "Allow GitHub Actions to create and approve pull requests" enabled.
-- npm provenance is enabled for your package (npm: Package → Settings → Provenance → “Set up with GitHub”).
-- The required status checks on the default branch include the contexts emitted by this workflow (`Checks / Build & Commit Checks` and `Checks / PR Title Check` by default).
+- You have a single workflow that when called runs all of your tests and checks.

 ## Install